Who We are

 Conflict of Interest Policy

 We do not accept any “sponsored review” requests, meaning that we do not accept any funds from manufacturers in exchange for writing our reviews.
+Every review or comparison we write is done purely because we think it will be of interest to the triathlon and fitness community.

 We donate 20% of any profits to triathlon-related clubs and nonprofit organizations focused on helping people be more active.
 In the past year, we have supported: